‘DWTS’ Pro Dancer Keo Motsepe & Chrishell Stause Shock Fans As They Reveal They Are Dating

 “Those Chrishell rumors must have been super awkward now that we know she was dating your best friend this entire time!” one fan replied to Gleb.

-Other Dancing With the Stars fans were floored by the romance news, with several writing, “Wait…what?”
+Other Dancing with the Stars fans were floored by the romance news.

 “Didn’t see this coming but wow this is adorable!!!!” another added.